LdSH-dev/financeflow/README.md

 ## 🎯 Project Overview

-This is a **modern portfolio management system** built in **1 day** to demonstrate my full-stack development capabilities across Vue 3, TypeScript, Python, and modern DevOps practices.
+My name is Leonardo and this is a **modern portfolio management system** built in **1 day** to demonstrate my full-stack development capabilities across Vue 3, TypeScript, Python, and modern DevOps practices.
 While some advanced features weren't implemented due to time constraints, the project showcases my proficiency in enterprise-grade architecture, clean code practices, and rapid development skills.

 ## 🏆 Why You Should Hire Me